22 Small Saltwater Aquarium Fish for a Spectacular NANO Tank

 Therefore, you may need to target-feed it since it will not easily avail itself at mealtimes.

-Anyway, in my observations, the Gumdrop Coral Croucher fish is one of the most peaceful inhabitants any seasoned hobbyist could wish for in a saltwater aquarium.
+Anyway, in my observations, the Gumdrop Coral Croucher is one of the most peaceful inhabitants any seasoned hobbyist could wish for in a nano saltwater tank.

-However, in rare cases, it can harass males of its own kind, so it is best to keep a single male or a pair if the tank size allows it.
+However, in rare cases, it can harass males of its own kind, so it is best to keep a single male or a pair if the nano reef tank size allows it.

 Fortunately, the toxin is purely a defense mechanism used only as a last resort and under extreme provocation.